cknotz/finance_forecast/README.md

 The `finance_app.R` file contains `R` code to produce the dashboard itself.

 The `finance_model-eval.R` file contains `R` code to reproduce the evaluation of different forecasting algorithm.

+### IMPORTANT
+If you use the dashboard, do read the disclaimer!